intro

 (Majority of a Standing Committee membership shall constitute a quorum.
 Majority consists of one-half of the voting membership plus one.
 This will apply to all Staff Council Committees and actions.)

-1. Council representatives will be elected by majority vote of staff employees from their respective administrative units on campus.
-Council representatives are elected to serve for a period of 3 years.
-Council representatives are allowed to serve consecutive terms only by re-election by staff employees from their respective administrative units on campus.
-This group of individuals so elected constitutes the Council.
-Council representatives are allowed one excused absence annually from regularly scheduled quarterly Council meetings.
+1. Council representatives will be elected by majority vote of staff employees at the final June General Session held that calendar year.
+Council representatives are elected to serve for a period of 3 years and are allowed to serve consecutive terms only by re-election of staff employees.
+This group of individual so elected constitutes the Council.
+The Council representatives, which consists of 20 members, are allowed one excused absence annually from regularly scheduled quarterly General Session Council meetings.
 Representatives may appeal to the Steering Committee if more than one absence is required.
 Otherwise, the Membership and Elections Committee will hold an election to replace such representatives.

-2. Representation for each unit will be one elected member for approximately every 50 staff to be represented.
-Administrative units may apply for representation (or additional representation) if it appears they are not sufficiently represented.
-After the case is reviewed by the Rules Committee, a majority vote of the Steering Committee will decide the representation on any case in question.
+2. Representation for each unit will be one elected member for approximately every 50 staff to be represented or as the numbers permit provided by the Rules Committee.
+Administrative units may apply for representation (or additional representation) if it appears they are not sufficiently After the case is reviewed by the Rules Committee, a majority vote of the Steering Committee will decide the representation on any case in question.

 4. All meetings will be open to all University employees except meetings held exclusively for the election or removal of officers or the amendment of bylaws.
 Floor discussions are always open at Council meetings, however, disruptive attendees may be removed.
 Any member of the Council may bring before the Chair and Steering Committee a request to meet in open or closed session apart from regularly scheduled quarterly meetings if Council business dictates.

-5. Former Chairs, currently employed by Auburn University, will be invited to remain as non-voting Council members of the Staff Council serving in an advisory role.
-They will have other rights and privileges of membership, i.e., service on ad hoc and standing committees and attendance to closed meetings.
+5. The Immediate Past-Chair, currently employed by Auburn University, will be invited to remain as a non-voting Council member of the Staff Council serving in an advisory role to the He/She will have other rights and privileges of membership, i.e., service on ad hoc and standing committees and attendance to closed meetings if requested by the Council Chair.

 Leadership

-2. Members of the Council will be elected to the Steering Committee through the process of an ad hoc Nominating Committee.
-The Steering Committee will appoint a Nominating Committee from the members of the Council.
-The Nominating Committee will make a slate of candidates from the Council to be elected by a majority vote of the Council members.
+3. Members of the Council will be elected to the Steering Committee through the process of an ad hoc Nominating The Steering Committee will appoint a Nominating Committee chair from the members of the Council.
+The Nominating Committee will make a slate of candidates from the Steering Committee and approved by the Staff Council Chair.

 3. Member who expects continued employment with Auburn University;